Xander Schauffele

-Alexander Victor Schauffele (/ˈzændər ˈʃaʊfəleɪ/; born October 25, 1993) is an American professional golfer who plays on the PGA Tour, having won seven times since turning professional in 2015.
-Schauffele's best major finish is tied second at both the 2018 Open Championship and the 2019 Masters.
-Schauffele also has a win on the European Tour.
-Schauffele won the Olympic gold medal at the men's individual golf event of the 2020 Summer Olympics.
+Alexander Victor Schauffele (/ˈzændər ˈʃaʊfəleɪ/; born October 25, 1993) is an American professional golfer who plays on the PGA Tour.
+He won the Tour Championship in 2017 and the gold medal at the men's individual golf event of the 2020 Summer Olympics in Tokyo, Japan.
+He has won two major championships, both in the same year, the 2024 PGA Championship and the 2024 Open Championship.